Idempotency and on-chain outcome

 Retract and recall handling

 If both retraction and recall apply to the same original event, recall wins.
 Your consumer should keep the recall as the final superseding signal.
-Keep this retract and recall handling branch close to your idempotency correlation code so cached DAPI responses cannot mask later chain outcomes.
+Keep this retract and recall handling branch close to your idempotency correlation code.
+Cached DAPI responses must not mask later chain outcomes.

 Typed SDK supersedes accessor